Kailash Manasarovar Lake Tour Packages for 2025

 2. Chinese Group Visa

 Chinese Group Visa is compulsory for any traveler entering Tibet from Nepal.
-As this Kailash Manasarovar Trip starts from Nepal, you will need the Chinese Group Visa which is also called the paper visa.
+As this Kailash Manasarovar Trip starts in Nepal, you will need the Chinese Group Visa, which is also called the paper visa.

 This visa is issued by the Chinese Embassy in Kathmandu and requires the original passports of the travelers.
 So, once you arrive in Nepal, your documents will be collected and submitted to the Chinese Embassy.